rbchan/applied-popdy/notes.md

   * Slow things down so that labs aren't ahead of lectures
   * Allow more time for class discussions/debates
   * Maybe add another lab: Lab 2 on geometric growth

+- Shorten PVA lecture to 1 class period
+  * Replace with ideal free/despotic lecture
+  * Would be good to simulate ideal free dynamics

 ## For 2024